thelinuxlich/copy-template-dir-ts/README.md

 # copy-template-dir-ts

-This is a rewrite of [copy-template-dir](https://github.com/yoshuawuyts/copy-template-dir) with TypeScript and ESM support.
+This is a rewrite of [copy-template-dir](https://github.com/yoshuawuyts/copy-template-dir) with no dependencies, TypeScript and ESM support.

 High throughput template dir writes.
 Supports variable injection using the mustache `{{ }}` syntax.